dslab-epfl/svshi/README.md

   Runs the `deviceMappings` operation of `svshi`, replying with the json containing the mappings for the devices and the physical structure.

   The body must be a `.zip` archive containing the `.knxproj` file or the `.json` file used to get the mappings.

+- POST `/physicalStructure/parse`

+  Parse the file passed as an archive `zip`, either a `.json` or a `.knxproj` file.
+Replies with the physical structure json in the body.

+- GET `/appLibrary/bindings`

+  Replies with a json containing the bindings for the currently installed apps.
+Replies with a 404 if no bindings in the appLibrary (i.e., no apps are installed).

 The POST endpoints functions cannot be ran in parallel.
 These endpoints then acquire a "lock" and reply with a 423 error code if the lock is already aquired by another endpoint currently running.